ColtonGarelli/Sequence-Analyzer/docs/_sources/intro.rst.txt

    * A sequence trend around statistically biased residues and
    * a test to see definition styling

-Internal crossreferences, like example_.

-This is an example crossreference target.

-.. _example: something here

 **Cheatsheets**

    1. The website: https://coltongarelli.github.io/Sequence-Analyzer/index.html